-Acts straight down through the centre of gravity.
+Weight acts straight down through the centre of gravity.

-Is produced by the wings and acts upwards through the centre of pressure.
+Lift is produced by the wings and acts upwards through the centre of pressure.

-Is provided by the engine through the propeller.
+Thrust is provided by the engine through the propeller.

 Equilibrium requires a constant airspeed and constant direction (the combination of these is velocity).
 A constant direction is maintained by the wings being level and the aeroplane in balance.
 Equilibrium is achieved when lift = weight and thrust = drag.